Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 </br>
 </br>

-Add following block of code under cds section in <b> package.json </b> and test it locally, Production deployment of app will check JWT token, local XSUAA test will check for mentioned users
+Add following block of code under CDS section in <b> package.json </b> and test it locally, Production deployment of app will check JWT token, local XSUAA test will check for mentioned users
 </br>
 </br>